yashchorwahe/sigma-demo/README.md

 # sigma-demo
-Demo for Git and GitHub
+Demo for Git and GitHub.